Simon Harris poised to become Ireland’s next premier

 Proceedings in Ireland’s lower house of parliament commenced shortly at 10.30am on Tuesday with an address by Mr Varadkar.

-He said his time in government had been the “most fulfilling and rewarding time” of his life.
+He said his time in politics had been the “most fulfilling and rewarding time” of his life.

-A proposer and seconder will nominate Mr Harris as the next taoiseach during the Dail sitting.
+He said Mr Harris would lead the coalition with a “renewed energy, with compassion, bringing it right back to the core of politics”.

-Speeches are expected to be made by the Government parties as well as the main opposition party Sinn Fein and other politicians, who are expected to call for a general election.
+Mr Harris’s wife Caoimhe and young children Saoirse and Cillian were in the Dail’s public gallery for the start of proceedings, as were his parents and brother and sister.

-As the Government holds a majority in the Dail, Mr Harris is set to win the vote on Tuesday.
+As the Government holds a majority in the Dail, Mr Harris is set to win the vote to become Taoiseach later on Tuesday.

 During his resignation speech in March, Mr Varadkar said he felt he was no longer the right person to lead his party.